-It’s day two of my tribute to Warren Zevon, my favorite singer/songwriter (yes, I like him more than Bob Dylan—much more).
+It’s day two of my tribute to Warren Zevon, in celebration of his January 24 birthday.
 You can find Day One’s tribute to his first great album and the G.O.A.T.
 “Carmelita” here.

 We’re going through his career, album by album, and picking a Greatest Of All Tunes song from each one.
 Today, two albums: Excitable Boy (1978) and Bad Luck Streak in Dancing School (1980).